vaibhavirohilla741/Udacity-Capstone/README.md

  - Once the model is run we can find different model with different accuracies.
  - the best model is
  ![alt text](https://github.com/vaibhavirohilla741/Udacity-Capstone/blob/main/screenshots/best%20model.png "Logo Title Text 1")
+ - Various configuration used in AutoML
+  1. Since the probelm is classification we choose task as classification.
+  2. TimeOut is set to 30 minutes sicne the dataset is only 800 rows approximately.
+  3. Primary metric is accuracy as we are trying to maximise the accuracy.
+  4. label column is the column we are trying to predict here outcome .
+  5. Compute target is the target cluster where the computation needs to be done
+  6. N_cross_Validations=5 the number of k fold cross validations, since the dataset is small choosen 5
+  7. Iterations: Number of iterations to be run 24 , so this checks 24 automl models Max_concurernt_iterations: 8 number of parallel runs at a time, choosing this too
+  8. high impact performance so choosen 8

 ### Results